erikhatfield/Red-Sass-Scrolls/README.md

 ## This is a NodeJS HTML5 app compiled and built upon Brunch.io's action packed package.

-A horizontal-scrolling UI with stylesheets compiled with Sass/SCSS and syntax influenced by sass-lint. <span style="color:maroon">And of course, a GUI that borrows some of the R from RGB.</span>
+A horizontal-scrolling UI with stylesheets compiled with Sass/SCSS and syntax influenced by sass-lint.
+And of course, a GUI that borrows some of the R from RGB. :diamonds::diamonds:

 ### What the project does
 This project is intended as an example of my coding styles, best practices and graphic design sense, as well as general UX- *'what am I even looking at?'*